-Saturday Mostly sunny.
-Light winds becoming E 15 to 20 km/h during the evening.
-Possible rainfall: 0 mm Chance of any rain: 10%.
+Saturday Cloudy.
+Medium (60%) chance of showers, most likely in the day time.
+Light winds becoming E/SE 15 to 25 km/h during the afternoon then becoming light during the evening.
+Possible rainfall: 0 to 2 mm Chance of any rain: 60%.

 - observations list type